TACC-Cloud/cc-tapis-v2-actors/echo/README.md

-Default actor
+Echo actor
 =============

-This is a cookiecutter template for a "default" actor.
+This is a cookiecutter template for an "echo" actor.
+The actor is used to echo an input message.

 The template can be used with Tapis CLI `tapis-cli` as follows:

 ```
-tapis actors init --template default
+tapis actors init --template echo
 +-------+----------------------------------------------+
 | stage | message                                      |
 +-------+----------------------------------------------+